-The infamous writer, The Marquis de Sade of 18th Century France, is imprisoned for unmentionable activities at Charanton Insane Asylum.
-He manages to befriend the young Abbe de Coulmier, who runs the asylum, along with a beautiful laundress named Madeline.
+The infamous writer, the Marquis de Sade of 18th Century France, is imprisoned at Charenton Insane Asylum for unmentionable activities.
+He manages to befriend the young Abbé de Coulmier, who runs the asylum, along with a beautiful laundress named Madeline.
 Things go terribly wrong when the Abbe finds out that the Marquis' books are being secretly published.
-Emperor Napoleon contemplates sending Dr. Royer-Collard to oversee the asylum, a man famed for his torturous punishments.
-It could mean the end of Charanton and possibly the Marquis himself.
+The emperor Napoleon contemplates sending Dr. Royer-Collard to oversee the asylum, a man famed for his torturous punishments.
+It could mean the end of Charenton and possibly the Marquis himself.
 Written by

 Emily H and Janette W

-Marquis de Sade
+Marquis de Sade:

 21 of 23 people found this review helpful.

 Was this review helpful to you?